pablo-reyes8/pytorch-gans/README.md

 # MNIST-GAN

-A simple yet educational implementation of a **Generative Adversarial Network (GAN)** in PyTorch, trained on the MNIST dataset to generate handwritten digits.
+An implementation of a **Generative Adversarial Network (GAN)** in PyTorch, trained on the MNIST dataset to generate realistic handwritten digits.
-This project is designed as a hands-on introduction to adversarial training and can serve as a foundation for more advanced GAN architectures in the future.
+This repository demonstrates the core principles of adversarial training through a clean and well-structured codebase, making it both a practical learning resource and a solid foundation for extending towards more advanced GAN architectures.

 ---